LennardZuendorf/project_habitusWIP/README.md

 ## Appendix

-HABIT is a programming project developed as part of the course "web technologies" with Prof. Dr. [@Arif Wider](https://github.com/ProfWider) and [@Daniel Wagner](https://github.com/DanielWagner87).
-The course "web technologies" is part of HTW Berlins' Ba Sc.
+HABIT is a programming project originally developed as part of the course "web technologies" of HTW Berlins' Ba Sc.
 Business Computing.
+I'm using this project to contiously train my basic programming skills and try out new things.

 ![Logo](https://raw.githubusercontent.com/LennardZuendorf/HABIT/workingBranch/src/main/resources/static/img/logo_long.svg)